Computer and mobile threats

 We don’t recommend the use of third party services to access internet banking.
 The use of third party services invalidate our internet banking guarantee, not just for the affected transaction, but for all subsequent internet banking use too.

-We advise our customers who've used third party services to access internet banking to change their password immediately and to update their Keepsafe questions.
+We advise our customers who've used third party services to access internet banking to change their password immediately and to update their KeepSafe questions.

 How we protect you